amankitsingh/Replica_of_Google_keep/README.md

 ```
 sudo apt-get install python3 // If not present in your pc
 sudo apt-get install python3-pip  // If not present in your pc
-Run: pip install -r requirements.txt // This will install all the requirements of the project listed below:.
+Run: pip install -r requirements.txt // This will install all the requirements of the project listed below:

 // The (*) marks are extremely important
 1. Flask==1.0.2*